-One of the quickest and easiest ways to add character to a boring bathroom is to add a stick on mirror frame.
+If you are ready to update your dated bathroom but don’t have the money for a full gut, an easy to make, stick on mirror frame can add the character you’re looking for, without breaking the bank.
 Paint it all one color for a sleek look, or distress it for a rustic farmhouse style.
-In this tutorial you will learn two easy ways to create a stick-on frame with minimal effort and no fancy power tools.
+In this tutorial I will be showing you two easy ways to create a stick-on frame with minimal effort and no fancy power tools.

 We built our house in 1999 and all of our bathrooms are pretty dated.
-While replacing the mirrors in a dated bathroom is a fun option, it will likely require some patchwork (like it did in my powder bathroom) which isn’t ideal, especially if you’re impatient like me and like fast results!.
+While replacing the mirrors in a dated bathroom is a fun option, it can be pricey.
+I have now added stick on mirror frames to both, my hall bath and my master bath!

-Let me show you how I made each one and then you can decide which way you like best!
+Let me show you how I made each one, then you can decide which way you like best!
 Both ways are very easy.

 *This post contains some affiliate links for your convenience.
 Click here to see the full disclosure.

 I took my mirror measurements to Lowe’s, picked out 2 straight 1x4x8 white wood boards, and had them cut to size right in the store, so all I had to do was put them together when I got home.

 Stick On Mirror Frame- The Staple Gun Method